rekluzlabs/vaultcuisine/README.md

-100% offline — no network calls for scanning, recognition, or structuring No account, no analytics, no ads
+While I would love for this app to live 100% offline with no network calls I also plan to include an AI portion for photo recognition.
+The on device software is simply not powerful enough to scan and detect handwritten recipes.
+It works somewhat for scanning, recognition, and structuring of printed recipes, but to get the most benefits from this app, Google Gemini must be used to greatly improve the scanning interpretation of the recipes.
+Rekluz Labs will not collect analytics, and there will be no ads, no IAP, and no subscriptions.

 How it works